digitcrusher/Skakun/doc/core/tty/system.md

 capabilities.
-To give you a sense of the common problems around terminfo, on my Debian machine xterm sets `$TERM` to `xterm` instead of `xterm-256color` and that stops terminfo from knowing that my terminal has the `initc` capability, ie. it has a configurable palette of 256 24-bit RGB colors.
+To give you a sense of the common problems around terminfo, on my Debian machine xterm sets `$TERM` to `xterm` instead of `xterm-256color` and that stops terminfo from knowing that my terminal has the `initc` capability, i.e. it has a configurable palette of 256 24-bit RGB colors.

 However, there is a light of hope called "XTGETTCAP", which is a terminfo query as an escape sequence sent directly to the terminal, and not to some outdated